Hoi An’s Museums

 Have you ever wondered how Hoi An has remained so uniquely preserved throughout the centuries?
 That itself is a good story, but there are so many others.
-This is a town with an amazing history—for starters, it was one of the biggest trading ports in the 17th century with the Chinese, Dutch, Portuguese, and Japanese all trading here.
+This is a town with an amazing history.
+For starters, it was one of the biggest trading ports in the 17th century with the Chinese, Dutch, Portuguese, and Japanese all trading here.
 Hoi An’s history is so colourful—from its many invasions and their leftover influences on the town.
-Fortunately, this history has been captured in Hoi An’s four museums that detail the region’s rich history.
+Fortunately, this history is captured in Hoi An’s four museums detailing the region’s rich history.

 Managed by the Centre for Cultural Management and Preservation, the museums are either free or require an Old Town Entrance ticket to visit.
-Hoi An Museum Tickets can be bought for just 120,000 VND (5 USD), from one of the Tourist Information kiosks—check out our Hoi An Old Town Tickets article for all the info.
+Hoi An Museum Tickets cost just 120,000 VND (5 USD).
+They are available for purchase from one of the Tourist Information kiosks.
+Check out our Hoi An Old Town Tickets article for all the info.
 This ticket allows you to visit the museums as well as any five of Hoi An Heritage Sites over the course of your stay.

 In this article, Hidden delves into Hoi An’s past through its museums.
 If you’d like to see them all, or just one or two, we can help you make an informed decision.

 Vietnam was conquered by the Champa Empire in the 2nd century.
-The Cham people ruled over most of southern and central Vietnam until 1832, when they were absorbed and conquered by Northern Vietnam and the Nguyen dynasty.
-The Champa empire grew very rich on the spice trade from the 7th to 10th centuries, and during this time, Hoi An rose to prominence as the international port in Vietnam.
+The Cham people ruled over most of Southern and Central Vietnam until 1832.
+Then they were absorbed and conquered by Northern Vietnam and the Nguyen dynasty.
+The Champa empire grew very rich on the spice trade from the 7th to 10th centuries.
+During this time, Hoi An rose to prominence as the international port in Vietnam.
 By the 17th century, Hoi An was the most important trading port on the East Vietnam Sea, and it remained that way until the 19th century.

 The spice trade brought Hoi An prosperity, as well as making it a perfect maritime highway for the exchange of goods, styles, and ideas.
 Merchants from many parts of the world (including the Chinese, Japanese, Dutch, and Portuguese) kept houses in Hoi An because of how central it was to the commercial life of Southeast Asia.